uwescience/hsistem-cloud101/index.md

 ---
 layout: lesson
 ---
+This lesson introduces you to the basics of the Amazon Web Services public cloud.
-This section will introduce you the important basics of moving your research to the cloud.
-Here we will learn the fundamentals of costing and an overview of available cloud services.
+We cover the fundamentals of cloud computing and go through both motivation and process involved in moving your research computing to the cloud.